emberjs/guides/source/testing/testing-controllers.md

-_Unit testing methods and computed properties follows previous patterns shown in [Unit Testing Basics] because Ember.Controller extends Ember.Object._
+_Container testing methods and computed properties follows previous patterns shown in [Unit Testing Basics] because Ember.Controller extends Ember.Object._

 Controllers can be tested using the `setupTest` helper which is part